denck007/Algorithms_specialization/course4/Readme.md

 Then we create a 2D array of size 2**num_cities x num_cities.
 Iterate over the subproblem sets (in increasing order of cities included) looking for shorter distances between the group of cites (less 1 city) and every other city.
 Here we could easily use ~ 1/2 as much memory.
 The 2D array that stores the minimum distance between a set of cities includes even numbers.
 Because we are starting from city 1, rows with even IDs are never updated.

+## Week3 Assignment: Traveling salesman using Hueristics
+In this assignment we use the nearest neighbor hueristic to determine shortest path.
+What is cool about this hueristic is that it is really really fast.
+Total time is 3.74 seconds for a path including 33,708 cities!
+The basic idea is to build up a list of all the cities locations sorted by x location, then iterate up and down from the current location looking for the next closest city.
+When the x direction distance between the current city and the next possible nearest neighbor is greater than the distance between an already identified potential neasest neighbor then we break from the loop.

+I found the code pretty straight forward, but ran into an issue where all the test cases passed but the assignment solution was wrong.
+It ended up being that 2 cities having the same distance from a single city (ie city 3 to 2 and city 3 to 4).
+I was not properly accounting for breaking the tie of cities having the same distance.